shammakh2/Uniprot-biopython/README.md

     python uniplot.py pie --depth 1

-📍***Note**: These processes will take longer for larger data files as a the program has to load the data* 🕝 🕒 🕞
+***Note**: These processes will take longer for larger data files as a the program has to load the data* 🕝 🕒 🕞

 <h4> -Improvements </h4>